 Want to wow your friends and family with a delicious, wholesome meal?
 Try this Indian roasted leg of lamb recipe known as masala raan.
 A whole leg of lamb is marinated in a delicious blend of aromatic spices and then roasted for three hours until it is tender and succulent.

-All this main course needs as an accompaniment is plain rice and a green salad or Indian flatbread known as parathas and a salad.
+All this main course needs as an accompaniment is plain rice or Indian flatbread known as parathas and a green salad.
 Keep in mind the leg of lamb must be marinated for 24 hours so plan accordingly.

 - For the Lamb:

 - 4.4-pound (2 kg-) trimmed leg of lamb (see below for directions)

 - For the Marinade:

 - 1 pound (1/2 kg) onions (cut into quarters)

 - 1.77 ounces (50 g) almonds

 - 17.64 ounces (500 g) unsweetened plain yogurt

 - 3 tablespoon coriander